Some people say living on a budget sucks.

 - wear an extra layer or two

 These may not seem like big money savers.
-On their own they aren’t, but collectively they could save you $120 a year.
+On their own they aren’t, but collectively they could save you $120 a year and they are also eco friendly.

-These are productive steps you can take to reduce your bills.
+These are productive steps you can take to reduce your bills and do your bit for the environment.

 By doing so you are also building your new mindset.
 The mindset that will help you learn how to budget and save money every day.

-For more help on reducing your utility bills check out these posts:
+For more help on reducing your utility bills and being more eco friendly check out these posts:

 6. Don’t Start Out With Coupons